 We have had several visitors these past few weeks and busily hopped up, down and across the Argolic, only getting caught in a ferocious gale once!

-Watching our grandchildren endlessly throw themselves off various parts of the boat into boysonpaddlewarm seas and seeing even the 15 month old babes laughing and splashing in their inflatable ring-seat-things has been a joy as is babysitting for aforementioned children so our kids can enjoy their favourite moussaka, stuffed veg and calamari while we take peaceful breaks in the cockpit or, more recently on a blissfully stable terrace.
+Watching our grandchildren endlessly throw themselves off various parts of the boat into warm seas and seeing even the 15 month old babes laughing and splashing in their inflatable ring-seat-things has been a joy as is babysitting for aforementioned children so our kids can enjoy their favourite moussaka, stuffed veg and calamari while we take peaceful breaks in the cockpit or, more recently on a blissfully stable terrace.

-These past 6 weeks will have to be remembered more through photos than posts as they have been greedily consumed as a delicious pie of familiar ingredients well spiced with surprises and accompastonesnied by hefty lashings of Meltemi wind.
+These past 6 weeks will have to be remembered more through photos than posts as they have been greedily consumed as a delicious pie of familiar ingredients well spiced with surprises and accompanied by hefty lashings of Meltemi wind.
 Suddenly the dish is empty and September is calling us to slow down.
 As more memories surface I’ll write them down.